paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 ## Conclusion<a name="conclusion"></a>

 Within constraints set by management, DAOs introduce a layer of operation into existing organizations and workplaces giving employees greater control and autonomy over their work.
-Managers provide the context team members need to prioritize and execute their high-impact work, increasing trust, engagement and ownership on teams.<sup><a href="#JuliaMartins">5</a></sup>
+Managers provide the context team members need to prioritize and execute their high-impact work, increasing trust, engagement and ownership on teams.<sup><a href="#JuliaMartins">5</a></sup> Effective organizations are typically more productive, often provide higher-quality services, and are usually more financially successful than less effective organizations.<sup><a href="#SterzikThesis">6</a></sup>